iotaledger/iota/crates/iota-framework/docs/iota-system/iota_system_state_inner.md

 </dt>
 <dd>
  The current version of the system state data structure type.
- This is always the same as SuiSystemState.version.
-Keeping a copy here so that we know what version it is by inspecting SuiSystemStateInner as well.
+ This is always the same as IotaSystemState.version.
+Keeping a copy here so that we know what version it is by inspecting IotaSystemStateInner as well.
 </dd>
 <dt>
 <code>validators: <a href="validator_set.md#0x3_validator_set_ValidatorSet">validator_set::ValidatorSet</a></code>